-I’ve identified 8-10 key advisory roles for you to consider—and I use eight of them myself (spanning almost a dozen people) as a business owner.
+I’ve identified 10-12 key advisory roles for you to consider—and I use 10 of them myself (spanning more than a dozen people) as a business owner.
 Have you started building your agency’s roster of advisors?
 They’ll work in the background—where you get all the credit, but you don’t have to operate alone.
+[Last updated: April 2023]

 1) Coach(es): For me, coaching is about accountability and advice—to help clients reach their goals as quickly, smoothly, and profitably as possible.
-I’ve had a life coach since 2014 (Laura Westman) and a sales coach since 2019 (Kristen Hill).
-They make a big impact, both professionally and personally.
+I’ve had a life coach since 2014 (Laura Westman) and a sales coach from 2019-2021 (Kristen Hill).
+They’ve made a big impact, both professionally and personally.
 For my clients, I’m their Executive Coach, with a focus on agency-specific business and leadership advice.
 But consider therapy, too…

 2) Therapist: I’ve been in therapy off and on since 2000, and it’s been very helpful.
 Unlike your close friends, a therapist is a neutral advisor, with training to help you work through underlying issues that get in your way.
-In-person is helpful… but I’ve worked with therapist Lizzie Fraser Konrath via video since 2019.
+In-person is helpful… but I’ve worked with a therapist via video since 2018.
 If your mental health involves medication, you’ll need to engage a psychiatrist as well.

 4) Lawyer(s): At a minimum, you should have a general business lawyer.
 A former boss of mine had three lawyers on-call: a contracts attorney, an HR specialist, and a litigator.
 That’s probably overkill; your attorney can refer you to a specialist if warranted.
-I work with two law firms: Matchstick Legal and Sharon Toerek, both of whom specialize in helping agencies.
+I’ve worked with two law firms: Matchstick Legal and Sharon Toerek, both of whom specialize in helping agencies.

 6) Personal Trainer: If you love working out and can create your own program, you don’t need a personal trainer.
-In my case, I don’t enjoy working out—so my personal training sessions with Jason Abraham turn the workout into a meeting…and I don’t skip meetings.
-Having a trainer keeps me accountable, along with getting recommendations on travel-friendly workouts.
-After starting in-person, I now do sessions via video using key at-home equipment.
+In my case, I don’t enjoy working out—so I’ve used personal training sessions to turn a workout into a meeting…and I don’t skip meetings.
+Having a trainer helps on accountability, along with getting recommendations on travel-friendly workouts.
+After starting in-person, I switched to using at-home equipment.

-7) Financial Planner: I work with Russell Kroeger—a fee-only Certified Financial Planner (CFP) who’s also a Registered Investment Advisor (RIA).
-That means he acts as a “fiduciary,” where he puts my interests before his own.
-I found him via the XY Planning Network, which focuses on fee-only financial planners who serve Gen X and Gen Y clients.
-I like that Russell uses a coaching-style approach—his financial advice is designed to support my life goals, rather than existing in a vacuum.
-He’s shared good product-development advice, too.
+7) Financial Planner: I’ve worked with a fee-only Certified Financial Planner (CFP) who’s also a Registered Investment Advisor (RIA).
+That means he acted as a “fiduciary,” where he puts my interests before his own.
+I found him via the XY Planning Network, which initially focused on fee-only financial planners who serve Gen X and Gen Y clients.
+I like that my CFP uses a coaching-style approach—his financial advice is designed to support my life goals, rather than existing in a vacuum.

 8) Accountant and/or Tax Advisor: Don’t do your own taxes!
 A good accountant and/or a tax advisor will pay for themselves, in tax savings and/or headache-reduction.
 When I had an international tax question a few years ago, I got one-off advice from attorney Stewart Patton.
-Day-to-day, my business accountant does my business tax return, and then my CFP’s business partner—a CPA—does my personal taxes.
+Day-to-day, my business accountant does my business tax return.

 Optionally, you might add two more roles to your agency’s advisory team:

-9) Nutritionist: What you eat makes a big impact on how you feel, which impact your productivity as an agency owner.
-Sometimes you can get nutrition advice through a personal trainer or life coach—that’s what I do—but you might prefer a specialist.
+11) Nutritionist: What you eat makes a big impact on how you feel, which impact your productivity as an agency owner.
+Sometimes you can get nutrition advice through a personal trainer or life coach—that’s been my experience—but you might prefer a specialist.
 Don’t forget sleep hygiene, too.